TayoAdepetu/LearningDockerRedisPHP/README.md

 I followed the tutorial given Gary Clarke.

 <h2>Setup</h2>
-For a standard build / setup, simply run docker compose up -d For a development build which exposes DB ports and includes Xdebug, you can run the dev-mode shell script like so sh ./bin/dev-mode.sh -d
+For a standard build / setup, simply "<b>run docker compose up -d</b>"

+For a development build which exposes DB ports and includes Xdebug, you can run the dev-mode shell script like so "<b>sh ./bin/dev-mode.sh -d</b>"

-To run with Xdebug enabled, run XDEBUG_MODE=debug sh ./bin/dev-mode.sh -d --build
+To run with Xdebug enabled, run "<b>XDEBUG_MODE=debug sh ./bin/dev-mode.sh -d --build</b>"